It’s no secret that admission to medical school can be competitive. You’re likely pretty familiar with the basic requirements like:

 2. Be consistent with your medically related experience

 Many pre-med students wonder how many hours of clinical experience they’ll need.
-Because there isn’t a concrete answer to that question, Dr. Gray encourages students to focus on the quality of those clinical experiences.
-“Medical schools want to see consistency and prolonged interest in those things,” he explains.
+Since there isn’t a concrete answer to that question, students should focus on the quality of those clinical experiences.

 “Those types of things are really there for the student to prove to themselves that this is what they want,” Dr. Gray explains.
 Clinical exposure is a helpful method for gaining hands-on experience, but it’s also the most effective way to confirm that pursuing a career in medicine is the right path for you.